 - I move “Chi” energy which creates an internal state that facilitates healing on many levels

 - I help to change cell memory from dis-ease to health and well-being

-- I help create the state in the body which is ideal for self healing, namely deep relaxation
+- I help create a state in the body that is ideal for self-healing – namely deep relaxation

 Is there a final definition of “healing”?